 Restart the MS SQL Service and Tomcat.

 Once both services have been restarted, you may move onto the configuration of your m-Power installation using an admin SQL Server user.

 As mentioned before, the m-Power interface login validates via the MSSQL Server authentication.
 This means all m-Power developers need to have a valid user setup on the database in order to sign in.
 If you wish to have only one admin database user and have your developers sign into the m-Power interface via their Windows Authentication/Active Directory, please follow these instructions:

 Next, directly on the m-Power server edit the /m-power/proddata/conf/mrctool.properties file in Notepad.
-Add the following line at the bottom of the file: ‘active_directory=true’ (omit the quotes).
-This setting tells m-Power to validate by an Active Directory account rather than the traditional Database user account.
-Be sure to save your change.
+Add the following two lines to the bottom of the file:

 Once set up, save your changes and restart Tomcat.